The Mountain Crone

 The younger heart skipped a beat, her breath inhaled, quick, sharp.

-‘I found myself lost, quick enough, sure I would drown in the noise of it.
+‘I found myself lost in the dark of it, quick enough, sure I would drown in the noise.
 Or, if not that, fall of the edge of a sudden cliff that I could not hope to see.
 Or, worse still, find that I sank down at let the storm blow me away or cover me, and I would be lost forever.’

 And now the withered lips paused, and crinkled eyes stared across the tiny table, so small it groaned under a pot of tea, and found wide eyes staring back, lost in the horror of a storm they could see.